beauremus/pacsys/docs/specialized-utils/scaling.md

 ---

-## Scaling for different properties
+## Scaling for Different Properties

 Scaling also applies to parts of other properties.